Mexican Football Federation: Discontinued competitions

+Criticism

+Multi-team ownership issue

+The issue of multi-team ownership has been a highly debated one within the owners of the professional football clubs and the Femexfut.
+Of 34 clubs in the top two tiers, about a fourth of the teams are owned by four groups: Grupo Pachuca (Pachuca, León), Grupo Caliente (Tijuana, Dorados de Sinaloa), Grupo Omnilife (C.D.
+Guadalajara, C.D.
+Tapatío) and Cooperativa La Cruz Azul (Cruz Azul, Cruz Azul Hidalgo).
+Of those groups that own more than one team, that ownership is usually split between the top two tiers of the league and act as a form of player development.

 In May 2013, the Liga MX club owners approved banning a person or company from owning more than one team.
 The issue came to fore when rumor was that Carlos Slim, whose telecommunications company América Móvil owns a 30% stake in Grupo Pachuca, sought to acquire Guadalajara; he would refute the speculation.
 The ban applied to future acquisitions, not the then current team ownership, and did not require the sale of teams in excess of the one team limitation.

 The issue reemerged in November 2013 when TV Azteca, owner of Monarcas Morelia, paid out 124 shareholders of Club Atlas US$50 million to acquire the club, which for years had been struggling financially.

 2026 World Cup Bid

 In September 2012, former Federación President Justino Compeán confirmed plans to bid.
 On 4 March 2016, Federación President Decio De Maria announced continued interest after the new FIFA president Gianni Infantino was elected in the wake of the Garcia Report corruption scandal.
 In April 2017, the Federación, with Canada and the United States, announced a joint bid to host the World Cup.
 It was awarded on 13 June 2018; 134 votes versus the Morocco bid by the Royal Moroccan Football Federation with 65 votes.
 Mexico will host 10 matches, Canada 3 matches, and the United States 60 matches in 10 cities including the final.
 The shortlist of match cities was selected in June 2022: Guadalajara, Mexico City, & Monterrey.